Pemfigo benigno familiare

 Wet compresses to dry up oozing patches (eg, aluminium acetate 1:40 dilution).

-Calcipotriol crema.
+Calcipotriol cream.

 Tacrolimus ointment.